 While both microservice and monolithic architectures have their own benefits, we’re seeing the trend towards microservices increase.
 Companies like Uber, Walmart, Netflix, and Amazon are adopting microservices frameworks to create operational efficiencies and reduce risk while continuing to evolve.

 And how can organizations adopt microservices architectures?

 To talk about microservices versus monolithic applications simplistically, microservices offer much more flexibility.
 For some businesses, microservices are a better way to manage large applications, due to increased modularity and the ability to create, deploy and maintain applications in a scalable way.
 As a result, business agility increases, allowing an organization to dynamically respond to the market faster.

-This is important, because microservices are powering enterprise speed and innovation – both of which are key in differentiation.
+This is important because microservices are powering enterprise speed and innovation – both of which are key in differentiation.
 If you look at the way the world used to work with monolithic applications, every organization receives the same accelerator.
 But delivering an out-of-the-box application is not a long-term scalable solution for outpacing customer needs anymore.
-Brands must differentiate and anticipate needs; without having to maintain a full stack software like you do with monoliths, microservices allow new user experiences and interfaces to be implemented modularly and rapidly.
+Brands must differentiate and anticipate needs; without having to maintain a full-stack software as you do with monoliths, microservices allow new user experiences and interfaces to be implemented modularly and rapidly.

 From a developer standpoint, microservices offer tons of benefits.
 Some include:

 - It’s easier to experiment, deploy and scale on a microservices framework.
 The decoupled environment allows frontend changes without modifications to the backend.